|"I believe, first and foremost, that a horse should always

 |This is the place you have been looking for!
 What a retiree needs, a retiree gets at

 Damrock Farm.
-INCLUDED in retirement board is routine veterinary and barefoot
+INCLUDED in the price of retirement board is routine veterinary and

-farrier care.
-Routine care means that spring and fall vaccinations, twice yearly
+barefoot farrier care.
+Routine care means that spring and fall vaccinations, regular

-by the owner.
-Blanketing with owner supplied blankets, fly sheets, etc., is
+pulling, etc are charged to the owner.
+Blanketing with owner supplied blankets, fly

-included at no extra charge, so you know your horse will always be comfortable.
+sheets, etc., is included at no extra charge, so you know your horse will always be

+comfortable.
 Fly spray is supplied by the farm.
-Retired horses will be fed any special feeds
+Retired horses will be fed any

-necessary such as senior feed, weight supplements, etc, to maintain optimal health
+special feeds necessary such as senior feed, weight supplements, etc, to maintain

-for as long as possible.
-There is no extra charge for soaking feed or feeding
+optimal health for as long as possible.
+There is no extra charge for soaking feed or

 arthritis, ulcer prevention, Cushing's treatment, etc) supplied by the owner will also